yogsototh/Scratch/multi/blog/2010-07-09-Indecidabilities.md

 fr: ## Indécidabilité logique
 en: ## Logical Undecidability

-<%= leftblogimage("Turing_undecidability.png") %>
+<%= leftblogimage("stackOverflow.png") %>

 fr: Jusqu'ici, tous les problèmes d'indécidabilités était dûs aux _erreurs_.
 fr: Maintenant peut-être que privé d'erreur de mesure, on pourrait enfin résoudre tous les problèmes.
 fr: Et bien non.
 fr: Même dans un monde mathématique complètement contrôlé.
 fr: On peut créer un objet pour lequel on ne pourra pas décider à l'avance ce qu'il fait.

+en: Until there all problem were undecidable because of measure _errors_.
+en: May be in a controlled world without any _error_ we should be able to predict anything.
+en: I'm sorry to say no.
+en: Even in a self-contained mathematical world it can be possible to create object with an unpredictable behaviour.

 fr: Il s'agit du problème de l'arrêt.
 fr:
 fr: Le Théorème stipule qu'il n'existe pas de programme permettant de _décider_ si un autre programme s'arrête.
 fr: La preuve est suffisamment simple pour rentrer dans ce post, donc je me fais un petit plaisir en la donnant.

+en: It is the _halting problem_.
+en:
+en: Theorem: It is undecidable given a description of a program, whether the program finishes running or will run forever.
+en: The idea of the proof is simple enough to be part of this entry.
+en: And this is with pleasure I give you one here.

 fr: > Supposons qu'il existe un programme qui puisse dire si un autre programme s'arrête.
 Plus précisément :
 fr: >